boywhocodes/Color-Fall-A-Simple-Game/README.md

 Intro/Instruction Page: ![alt text](https://user-images.githubusercontent.com/26631708/28964127-6289b4ce-78c0-11e7-8143-a1342e927429.png)

 Gameplay Page: ![alt text](https://user-images.githubusercontent.com/26631708/28964206-a8f3dcd2-78c0-11e7-88d5-5adfdf7d344f.png)

-## Implementation Timeline

-Day 1: Setup all necessary Node modules, including getting webpack up and running.
-Create webpack.config.js as well as package.json.
-Write a basic entry file and the bare bones of all scripts outlined above.
-Do some researches how to create animation with sprites.
-Goals for the day:

 Get a green bundle with webpack
 Learn enough animation with sprites and render an object to the Canvas element